hmc-pmoney-s18/FaceMorph121/README.md

 ## Frontend

 The frontend of the web app is made by `Index.html`, which is a one page html file located in template floder and constructs the wireframe of the web app.
-All of the css, js, and font files help to implement the index.html are located in static directory.
+All of the css, js, and fonts files help to implement the index.html are located in static directory.
 This is benefical for flask api to locate the applied files.

 ## Controllor